-This is a community pharmacy located on the high street in Sturminster Newton.
+This is a community pharmacy located on the high street in the village of Freshwater on the Isle of Wight.
 It serves its local population which is mostly elderly.
-The pharmacy usually opens six days a week.
-The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions and supplies medicines in multi-compartment medicine devices for people to use living in their own homes.
+The pharmacy opens six days a week.
+The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, offers drug misuse services and supplies medicines in multi-compartment medicine devices for people to use living in their own homes and in care homes.